apache/synapse-go/docs/index.md

 ## Getting Started

-To get started with Synapse Go, see the [Building & Packaging](/getting-started/building) section for instructions on how to build and run the project.
+To get started with Synapse Go, see the [Getting Started](/getting-started) section for instructions on how to build and run the project.